Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coach Jurgen Klopp said his comments about demanding a replay against Tottenham were misunderstood and Liverpool have put the VAR team's mistakes behind them.

-At a press conference before the match against Union SG in the second round of Group E of the Europa League, Klopp confirmed that he was not interested in the recording of the conversation between the referees.
-He considered the only way to correct the mistake of denying Luiz Diaz a valid goal was to replay Liverpool and Tottenham's match in the seventh round of the Premier League.
+At a press conference before the match against Union SG in the second round of Group E of the Europa League, Klopp affirmed that he was not interested in the recording of the conversation between the referees.
+He considered the only way to correct the mistake of denying Luiz Diaz a valid goal was to let Liverpool and Tottenham play a replay of the seventh round of the Premier League.

-This statement by the German coach immediately attracted attention and created a lot of controversy.
-Former defender Gary Neville mocked Klopp, while the British media considered that the replay, if it happened, would become a bad precedent because other Premier League clubs would request the same when receiving an unfavorable decision from the referee.
-The British media also recalled that Liverpool had benefited when VAR did not have the right angle, denying Wolves a valid goal in the 2-2 draw in the third round of the FA Cup earlier this year.
+This statement by the German coach immediately attracted attention and created a great controversy.
+Former defender Gary Neville mocked Klopp, and the British media considered that the replay, if it happened, would become a bad precedent because other Premier League clubs would request the same when receiving an unfavorable decision from the referee.
+The British media also recalled that Liverpool had benefited when VAR did not have the right angle, so it denied Wolves a valid goal in the 2-2 draw in the third round of the FA Cup earlier this year.

 At the press conference after the Union SG match, Klopp said his statement was misunderstood.
-"I knew it would be difficult when I spoke yesterday about the Tottenham game," the German coach said.
+"I knew it would be difficult when I spoke yesterday about the match against Tottenham," the German coach said.
 "And the reactions afterwards showed me what this world is like.
-I think everyone here heard what I said, but they understood something else."
+I think everyone here heard what I said, but understood something else."

 Klopp applauds fans at Anfield after the 2-0 win over Union SG in the second round of Group E of the Europa League on October 5.
 Photo: liverpoolfc.com